-We will follow the procedures set out by the Gloucestershire Safeguarding Children Board and take account of guidance issued by the DfE to:

-- o Ensure we have a nominated governor responsible for child protection who has received appropriate training - o Ensure every member of staff (including temporary and supply staff and volunteers) and governing body knows the name of the designated senior person responsible for child protection and their role. - o Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the designated senior person responsible for child protection. - o Ensure that parents have an understanding of the responsibility placed on the school and staff for child protection by setting out its obligations on the school website. - o Notify the relevant social worker if there is an unexplained absence of more than two days of a pupil who has a Child Protection Plan (previously known as being on the child protection register). - Develop effective links with relevant agencies and co-operate as required with their enquiries regarding safeguarding and child protection matters including attendance at child protection conferences and core groups. - o Keep confidential written records of concerns about children, even where there is no need to refer the matter immediately. - o Ensure all records are up to date and kept securely; separate from the main pupil file, and in secure locations.
-If a safeguarding report is recorded about a child after January 2018, then this file will be placed on the school's electronic system called CPOMS. - o Develop and then follow procedures where an allegation is made against a member of staff or volunteer including supply or agency workers, contractors or governors. - o Ensure safe recruitment practices are always followed in line with 'Keeping Children Safe in Education' statutory guidance.
+- We will follow the procedures set out by the Gloucestershire Safeguarding Children Board and take account of guidance issued by the DfE to: - Ensure we have a designated senior person for Safeguarding (Child Protection) who has received appropriate training and support for this role - Ensure we have a nominated governor responsible for child protection who has received appropriate training - Ensure every member of staff (including temporary and supply staff and volunteers) and governing body knows the name of the designated senior person responsible for child protection and their role. - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the designated senior person responsible for child protection. - Ensure that parents have an understanding of the responsibility placed on the school and staff for child protection by setting out its obligations on the school website. - Notify the relevant social worker if there is an unexplained absence of more than two days of a pupil who has a Child Protection Plan (previously known as being on the child protection register). - Develop effective links with relevant agencies and co-operate as required with their enquiries regarding safeguarding and child protection matters including attendance at child protection conferences and core groups. - Keep confidential written records of concerns about children, even where there is no need to refer the matter immediately. - Ensure all records are up to date and kept securely; separate from the main pupil file, and in secure locations.
+If a safeguarding report is recorded about a child after January 2018, then this file will be placed on the school's electronic system called CPOMS. - Develop and then follow procedures where an allegation is made against a member of staff or volunteer including supply or agency workers, contractors or governors. - Ensure safe recruitment practices are always followed in line with 'Keeping Children Safe in Education' statutory guidance.